SynthstromAudible/DelugeFirmware/docs/features/audio_export.md

 ## Description

-Added `AUDIO EXPORT`, an automated process for exporting `CLIP`s while in `SONG VIEW` and `INSTRUMENT`s while in `ARRANGER VIEW`.
+Added `AUDIO EXPORT`, an automated process for exporting `CLIP's` while in `SONG VIEW` and `TRACK's` while in `ARRANGER VIEW`.
 Press `SAVE + RECORD` to start exporting.

-Now with one quick action you can start an export job, walk away from your Deluge and come back to a collection of renders from all your clips and arranger instruments.
+Now with one quick action you can start an export job, walk away from your Deluge and come back to a collection of renders from all your clips and arranger tracks.

 ## Exports Folder